JuChunHuang/protein-variants-generation/README.md

 ## Protein Sequences Generation

 ### ESM2
-If you want to use the pretrained ESM2 model developed by Meta to generate <em>de novo<em> protein sequences, run
+If you want to use the pretrained ESM2 model developed by Meta to generate de novo protein sequences, run

 `esm/generation_original.py`